code-saturne/code_saturne/docs/doxygen/user_guide/smgr_slurm.md

 #SBATCH --job-name=saturne_vnv_6
 ```

-- ntasks : number of cores required for the computation.
+- ntasks : number of processes required for the computation.
-  * All cases are automatically sorted by number of required cores so that the
+  * All cases are automatically sorted by number of required processes so that
-    number of tasks per batch is the same.
+    the number of tasks per batch is the same.
 - time : sum of the computation times of the cases in the batch

-Batch cases which require 5 or more cores will be executed in exclusive mode
+Batch cases which require 6 or more processes will be executed in exclusive mode
 (i.e. no other submission will run on the node).

 Additional SLURM batch parameters can be also specified at run time using the